In the war against microbes, human beings are vastly outnumbered—and losing the weapons race.

 The CDC estimates that about 20,000 health care-associated enterococcal infections occur each year in the United States, with about 1,300 deaths due to these infections.

-Barbara J. Toman is a Senior Communications Specialist at Mayo Medical Laboratories.
+Barbara J. Toman is a Senior Communications Specialist at Mayo Clinic Laboratories.
 She is also the science writer for Mayo’s Neurosciences Update, Orthopedic Surgery Update and Pediatrics Update newsletters, which help referring physicians to stay informed about Mayo’s treatment and research.
 Barbara has worked at Mayo Clinic since 2007.
 She enjoys international travel and cooking.